cashfree/cashfree-bank-validation-php/README.md

   php index.php
 ```

-You can change the necessary values in the index.php file as per your requirements and re run the script whenever needed.
+You can change the necessary values in the index.php file as per your requirements and re-run the script whenever needed.

 ## Doubts